TITLE Associate Director, Planning, Design & Construction

 17. Assists in developing and maintaining departmental policies, guidelines, and standards applicable to the entire University and assists with dissemination of this information by various means, including face-to-face interactions, published guidelines, and web pages.

-The University Engineer and Associate Director of Planning, Design & Construction is supervised by the University Architect and Director of Planning, Design and Construction and supervises assigned professional, clerical, and support staff in the office of Planning, Design, & Construction.
+The Associate Director of Planning, Design & Construction is supervised by the University Architect and Director of Planning, Design and Construction and supervises assigned professional, clerical, and support staff in the office of Planning, Design, & Construction.

 OFFICE OF HUMAN RESOURCES